 Surface Mount Bike Rack with Drop-in Anchors

-One of the most effective methods of having a removable bike rack, that is a viable option with virtually all standard bike parking racks, is to use drop-in anchor hardware with a surface-mount bike rack.
+One of the most effective methods of having a removable bike rack, that is viable with virtually all standard bike parking racks, is to use drop-in anchor hardware with a surface-mount bike rack.

 If selecting this bike rack installation method, we strongly encourage the use of tamper-proof nuts.
 These require a special tool to unscrew the nut from the bolt and offer greater security.
 This style of nut is much more of a deterrent against would-be thieves who could easily remove regular bolts with standard tools.
-Which would allow them to slide the lock off of the bike rack and take the bicycle with them.

 Freestanding Bike Racks